EXHIBITION MEDALS & AWARDS

 Medals awarded to Alois Kern, Vienna, in 1867, 1870 and 1873.

 Medals from the Chile Exhibitions of 1873 and 1875 show these images of the goddess Minerva, easy to recognise if you can’t read the wording, so they would place a piano after the 1873 exhibition.

 1878 Paris Exposition.
 Gaveau received a Gold Medal at the Paris Exposition.

 Charles Gehrling received a Silver Medal for Piano Actions.

-1879 Berlin Exhibition: "Dem Verdiensje Seine Krone" is a phrase to which references can be found from at least 1849 to 1903, the latter the title of a literary work: It means "The merits of his crown".
-That should translate more like "To the service of his crown", probably a bit like "By Royal appointment".
+1879 Berlin Exhibition: "Dem Verdiensje Seine Krone" is a phrase to which references can be found from at least 1849 to 1903, the latter the title of a literary work: It means "The merits of his crown" but should perhaps translate more like "To the service of his crown", probably a bit like "By Royal appointment".
 The same phrase appears on exhibition medals awarded to Bergstein, Dietzer, Haller, Laurinat, Lubitz, Reisner, Schiemann, Schotz, & Weber, and these are mostly from the Berlin exhibition of 1879.

 1884-85 H. Kohl received a medal at “Queen Victoria’s Jubilee Exhibition”,